Living Healthy: How It Benefits You

 Do Without

 There aren’t many people who live life without picking up a bad habit.
 However, when comparing twirling your hair versus smoking a pack of cigarettes, there’s no comparison regarding your health.
-Curling your hair will cause it to break and have split ends, nothing a haircut can’t fix.
+Curling your hair will cause it to break and have split ends, which is nothing a haircut can’t fix.
 Unfortunately, smoking a pack of cigarettes daily can lead to serious health issues later in life.
 If you smoke and want to quit, see your doctor about the options available.
-And, if you fail initially, keep trying; it’s well worth the efforts for the future of your health.
+And, if you fail initially, keep trying; it’s well worth the effort for the future of your health.

 The good news is that you can change your ways and improve your health.